BlueBoxWare/LibGDXPlugin/README.md

 ### Skin resources and Atlas region names in Java and Kotlin code

-To get Code Completion (and Go To Definition, Find Usages and Rename Refactoring) for Skin resource names and region names from Atlas files in Skin.get*() and TextureAtlas.get*() and related methods, use the `@GDXAssets` annotation to tell LibGDXPlugin which files to use.
+To get Code Completion (and Go To Definition, Find Usages, Rename Refactoring and image previews \[1]) for Skin resource names and region names from Atlas files in Skin.get*() and TextureAtlas.get*() and related methods, use the `@GDXAssets` annotation to tell LibGDXPlugin which files to use.

 First add the annotation to your build.
 In `build.gradle`: